Skip to content

 Installing dependencies

-First, instal MkDocs dependencies:
+First, install MkDocs dependencies:

 python3 -m venv .docs-venv